ContractorCalculator is campaigning to prevent what would be the most devastating change to IR35 since its inception, and we need your help.

 To reiterate: We cannot do this on our own, and neither can any trade group.
 We can arm you with what you need, but you must be proactive to

 bring about change.
 That's how lobbying can be effective.

 Here are templates for letters to your MP: Word version | PDF version.

-IMPORTANT NOTE: Please put some effort into personalising your letter.
+If you do write a letter, then put some effort into personalising your letter.
 Explain the impact on you and your other constituents.
+Otherwise

-INCLUDE OUR FACTSHEET: We have published a 4-page PDF IR35 factsheet about the reforms to counter HMRC's misleading rhetoric.
+We will also include the 4-page PDF IR35 factsheet about the reforms to counter HMRC's misleading rhetoric.

 Tax reclaims - for wrong "inside IR35" assessments